 Another old legacy, the Boarhearts are descended from a bastard son of Gorrin Stronghand.
-They are considered influential in they hold much of the lands of Briarwood, which is prime hunting territory.
-All royal hunting edicts are managed through them and they retain a quarter share of all fees associated with hunting across the kingdom.
-The current Boarhearts still live in Briarwood, but there are a pair of younger sons that reside in Glimring.
+They are considered influential and while they hold lands within Briarwood, they yield dominion to the Elven lord there.
+All royal hunting edicts are managed through them and they retain a quarter share of all fees associated with hunting across the kingdom (Currently in Hunterswell County, a cousin maintains the foundry for permits).
+The current Boarhearts still live on the edges of Briarwood, but a pair of younger descendants with that name residing in Glimring.

 The Banner of Lightstrung

 When Ovandra abdicated in 342 H.E., a group of loyal knights provided her with the security she required.
 These knights, mostly descended from a single family, were granted title by the Davanic church, thus the Lightstrungs are often found funding pursuits related to that faith.
 They hold a special manor off Watcher’s Walk, which also serves as the compound for the High Priest of Dava.
 The family considers itself above political gain, but the connection to the church often brings them in conflict with this desire.

 The Banner of Bellsweight

 “Balance is our favor”

 Once a great house of the Guilds, it’s now considered a failing house with only a handful of the Bellsweights remain in Glimring.
 The oldest member of the family is rarely seen in the machinations of the court, preferring to spend his time squandering his family’s fortune on the arts (and some say disreputable dancing girls.)
 A young member of the Bellsweight family pursues his career as a bard, serving as an agent of the Bard’s Guild, which could be a ploy to put them in contact with information to greater, hidden riches.

 “All Action, Thoughtful”